-COSM was held in Austin, Texas, May 1 - 5, 2019.
+COSM was held May 1-5, 2019, in Austin, Texas.
 During this meeting, Drs.
-Jeff Carron, Lauren Buck (PGY-4) and Cindy Moore (PGY-2) won the American Society of Pediatric Otolaryngology Peds Video to Presentation Contest for their video titled "Surgical Approach to Juvenile Nasopharyngeal Angiofibroma”.
+Jeff Carron, Lauren Buck (PGY-4) and Cindy Moore (PGY-2) won the American Society of Pediatric Otolaryngology Peds Video to Presentation Contest for their video titled "Surgical Approach to Juvenile Nasopharyngeal Angiofibroma."
 Additional participation included:

 We were a match for three outstanding students who recently earned their medical degrees.
 We look forward to what the next 5 years will bring: